lawrlee/doublefault/README.md

 - Apollo
 - Webpack

+This aims to have near complete feature set with a Q/A platform akin to Stack Overflow or Quora.
+Users have the ability to ask questions, and other users can add answers to the questions.
+Users can also add comments to both questions and answers.
+The question OP can approve an answer.
+Users can also up/down vote comments, answers, and questions.

+*The project is considered in early development mode and does not have full functionality.*

 # Installation

 The easiest way to install is to use Docker and Docker Compose.
 You will have to make